Things I Know to Be True: Cast and characters

-Ben Price is the youngest son in the Price Family.
-He is a financial services officer.
-At first, he appears to be the highest achieving of the family, but as the play continues it is revealed that Bob sees a great deal of himself within Ben.
-This relationship crumbles, however, as Bob discovers that Ben has been skimming, amounting to a total of $250,000.
-The two characters end up in a physical fight, removing both characters of their innocence.

 Soundtrack

 The UK production of Things I Know to Be True featured a soundtrack composed by Nils Frahm.
 Frahm's pieces, selected from his catalogue by directors Scott Graham and Geordie Brookman in conjunction with sound designer Andrew Howard, have one prominent instrument; the piano.
 Frahm ensures that the piano's chords reflect the mood of the current scene, using minor keys for sadder scenes and slightly jazzier tones for happier ones.

 Aside from Frahm's soundtrack, the work of Leonard Cohen is mentioned many times; coincidentally he died just a few days before the first performance at the Chichester Minerva Theatre.
 His song 'Famous Blue Raincoat' is featured during Pip's letter to Fran, where she explains that it used to be Fran and Bob's song that they loved.
 Here are the lyrics from Cohen's hit that were adapted to fit the letter: